 The key factor which distinguishes Level 4 detox from most other types is the constant availability of trained medical professionals, as well as the presence of life support equipment should the need arise.
 Aside from trained nurses, there are typically physicians on site 24 hours a day as well.
 In addition to the medical aspect, there are licensed counselors or clinicians present at least 8 hours per day for support services.

 Acute detox centers certainly provide the highest level of care, although that care does come at a price.
 This price may be very reasonable considering the detox completion success rate is higher for acute/inpatient programs compared to outpatient or self-detox.
 If someone is suffering severe withdrawal symptoms, then this type of detox may be their only option.
-Along with providing the highest quality medical care, they also provide the best chances for someone successfully continuing their recovery.
+Along with providing the highest quality medical care, they also provide the best chances to help someone successfully continue their recovery.
 While inpatient programs usually have higher recovery rates than other types of treatment, they are much more expensive, as well as the program itself being much more restrictive.

 Typically recommended only in emergency situations, this is still an option nonetheless.
 Technically considered a Level 4 detox, general hospitals are not intended for drug detox, however, they are equipped with the trained staff, medications, and equipment to handle these situations safely and effectively.
 With emergency rooms open 24 hours a day 365 days a year, this may be the only option for someone in a dangerous situation.

 Hospital detox is not a “detox program” in the normal sense but is more an accelerated and lightweight version of a proper detox program.
-Evaluation and stabilization are intense, although usually less comprehensive than a specialty drug detox program.
+Evaluation and stabilization are comprehensive, although usually less comprehensive than a specialty drug detox program.
 The concept of facilitating entry into treatment is present, although not emphasized as highly as it would be during a detox program.
 Evaluation in this setting is more focused on immediate health concerns and is followed by observations to gauge withdrawal symptom progression.
 Stabilization is likewise brief, although very thorough and comprehensive, with the immediate symptoms being treated, medications being administered to reduce the danger, and a taper prescription being sent with the patient upon discharge.

 Hospital detox is recommended for emergency situations only.
 The treatment is brief and not as psychologically comprehensive as a professional detox program but nonetheless comes with a large cost.
 A short ER visit for emergency detox can be upwards of $1,000 for only a few hours of stabilization and a prescription that must still be filled and paid for after discharge.